Paella de mi Familia Pasada

 Why I Love This Recipe

 Originally introduced to me by great Aunt Angie Vives (by marriage) at her home on Long Island in 1991.
 It was cooked outdoors in a huge cast iron pan over a gas pit.
 I immediately wanted to learn how to make it.
-So many paella recipes later...this is traditional, simple and her original family recipe.
+So many paellas later...this is our favorite, traditional and simple.

 Ingredients You'll Need